4/29/2025

 Analyst, Cantor Fitzgerald

 Hi, good morning.
 Congrats on the quarter and thank you guys for the questions.
-Maybe just following up on growth to net quickly.
-It's obviously trending much better than that 25% so maybe just any thoughts on where you think that could ultimately shake out.
-And then on hitting operating cash for a positive this quarter, is that something you think you can maintain going forward?
-And just any thoughts on the kind of earnings power that you could start to have, especially as we think about 2026 and beyond.
-Thank you guys.
+Maybe just following up on gross to net quickly.
+It's obviously trending much better than that 25% discount that you guys have previously talked about.
+So maybe just any thoughts on where you think that could ultimately shake out.
+And then on hitting operating cash flow positive this quarter, is that something you think you can maintain going forward?
+And just any thoughts on the kind of earnings power that you could start to have, especially as we think about 2026 and beyond?
+Thank you, guys.

 speaker